AuraDevelopmentTeam/BlueBeacon/README.md

 ## Distribution

-BlueBeacon is distributed as source code, with a template Dockerfile that includes a build stage to compile it into a standalone binary.
+BlueBeacon is distributed as source code, with a template Dockerfiles that include a build stage to compile it into a standalone binary.
 This ensures no additional dependencies are needed in the final Docker image.

 ### Building your own image (Dockerfile templates)